How Much Protein Does My Dog Really Need?

 Let’s explore the options when it comes to what a dog truly needs to survive and be healthy.

+"How much protein does a dog need?" is a question our team gets asked frequently at Burns Pet Nutrition.
 Dog protein requirements vary according to a dog’s life stage, health and age.
-Puppys need higher levels of protein than adult dogs, to support growing needs, for example.
+Puppies need higher levels of protein than adult dogs, to support growing needs, for example.

 Healthy adult dogs need 15-23% of dry matter protein in their daily diet.
 A good diet will meet those needs by using high-quality, easily digested ingredients.